Kings & Queens

 Saturday, 27 July 2013 to Sunday, 29 September

-This summer marks the 60th anniversary of one
+The summer marked the 60th anniversary of one

 of the most momentous occasions in 20th-century British history